-This webpage explains how to use the scenario reporter that allows you to very quickly make a scenario analysis with any model.
-It is flexible to use whereby you can fix mistakes and change formats.
-The scenario reporter allows you to record multiple scenarios in a sheet in an automatic fashion.
+This webpage explains how to use the scenario reporter that allows you to very quickly make a scenario analysis with any model in excel.
+You use a file that can be downloaded below which is flexible to use whereby you can fix mistakes and change formats.
+The scenario reporter associated with the file allows you to record multiple scenarios in a sheet in an automatic fashion.
 It also allows you to modify the scenarios and to start over with a new set of scenarios.
 The scenario reporter uses a little VBA code which adds copies and pastes variables that you want to present.
 To use the scenario reporter you do not need to know any VBA; all you need to do is to open the file below and add a sheet to your model (you copy the sheet from the file into your file).
 This web page explains how to do this in a step-by-step fashion.
 (Apparently my friend Hedieh uses this even though I did not use it much for a while).

 First, lets look at what we are trying to do.
 The screenshot below shows the results of the scenario analysis.
 The list of scenarios was created by pressing the copy scenario button and changing various different factors.